 Heading south via the central part of the Negev Desert and the Ramon Crater, we’ll be stopping at the Visitors Center in Mitspe Ramon, where we’ll be told the story of this amazing natural wonder.

-Smoothly leading to a further exploration of nature as tamed by Man, we’ll progress to Avdat.
+Smoothly leading to further exploration of nature as tamed by Man, we’ll progress to Avdat in this 7 days itinerary trip.
 Once a central city built and maintained by the Nabatean people and found on their trade route (globally renowned as the Incense Route), this town later became a Christian city of pilgrimage.

 Our last stop in the Negev region of Israel will be to its capital, the biblical town of Be’er Sheba.
 Here whose vital wells are believed to have been dug by the patriarch Abraham and his son, Isaac.
 This was also the Israelite tribes’ most southern city.